Port of Wakkanai: Sakhalin lane

 In 1989, the lanes, was commenced operating for the first time after World War II, were bound for Kholmsk where is known as "Maoka" (真岡) in Japanese.
-In 1991, the lanes exclusively for tourists departed for Korsakov (town) where is known as "Ōtomari" (大泊) in Japanese.
+In 1991, the lanes exclusively for tourists departed for Korsakov, known as "Ōtomari" (大泊) in Japanese.
 However, the lanes have not been operated since 1995, and was discontinued in 2015.
 A new public-private sector ferry company was established by Wakkanai and the Sakhalin Shipping Company in 2016.
 That ferry lane has been operated between August and September.

+International ferry services across the Soya Strait between the two towns were suspended since 2019.
+Efforts to reintroduce such services ended in 2022.

 Ground transportation

 There is a bus stop located in front of the Wakkanai Ferry Terminal, connecting it to the rest of Hokkaido.